 Salt Lake City Domestic Violence Defense Attorney Offering Free Consultations

-Based in Salt Lake City, domestic violence defense lawyer Darwin Overson handles cases throughout Salt Lake County and the state of Utah, including Layton, Lehi, Logan, Millcreek, Orem, Provo, Sandy, South Jordan, Taylorsville, West Jordan, West Valley City, and other communities throughout Summit County, Wasatch County, Utah County, Rich County, Cache County, Box Elder County, Tooele County, and more.
+Though based in Salt Lake City, domestic violence defense lawyer Darwin Overson handles cases throughout Salt Lake County and the state of Utah, including Layton, Lehi, Logan, Millcreek, Orem, Provo, Sandy, South Jordan, Taylorsville, West Jordan, West Valley City, and other communities throughout Summit County, Wasatch County, Utah County, Rich County, Cache County, Box Elder County, Tooele County, and beyond.
 Darwin is also available to make attorney visits to detention centers and county jails throughout the state.

-You deserve quality legal representation.
-Call the law offices of Overson & Sheen at (801) 895-3143 for a free and confidential consultation.
+Spousal abuse charges demand urgent legal attention.
+Call the law offices of Overson & Sheen at (801) 895-3143 immediately for a free and confidential consultation.